 How to write a listing that gets seen in search results on Folksy

-So if you’ve ever wondered why your products aren’t appearing in search results, this post should give you all the answers as well as some practical steps you can take to change that.
+So if you’ve ever wondered why your products aren’t appearing in search results, this post should give you the answers and practical steps you can take to change that.

 1. Choose the right category and sub-category

 The first thing you need to do is choose which category and sub-category your listing should appear in:

 Always choose the most relevant categories for your item – this is important, not only because shoppers often browse by category, but also because the category and sub-category an item is in influence where it ranks in a search on Folksy.

 For example, if someone searches for “floral tote bag”, an item that is listed in the ‘tote bags’ subcategory (which is in the ‘sleeves and bags’ category, in the ‘Clothing & Accessories’ department) will feature higher in the search results than the same item listed in an different sub-category.

 You can only choose one category or sub-category for each item.

 Tip: If you have similar products that fit in more than one category, try listing them in different sub-categories (as long as they are appropriate!) and see which ones get the most views and sales.

 The title has more weight than the other factors – in other words, the title is the most important factor for search results.